Rawierdt/Tidex/README.md

 # Tidex
-Simple little Ransomware, only works to encrypt files in the directory path and subdirectories.
+Simple little Ransomware, only works to encrypt files in the directory path Desktop and subdirectories.

 # Important
-At the moment it can only be executed on Linux machines. it lacks decryption function, the KEY is: abcdefghij
+At the moment it can only be executed on Linux machines. it lacks decryption function, the KEY is: hkpykiiqftupr3okl04azj

 ![Could not load image](https://i.ibb.co/1q6sfTG/Captura-de-pantalla-20230129-115036.png)